SaydsC/PandS-Project/README.md

 The Iris dataset used in this analysis can be found among files in this repository as iris.csv.

-## Developing a pporgram to analyse the Iris dataset
+## Program to analyse the Iris dataset

 To understand what libraries to import I researched the various references across the web in relation to the Data Iris set and also used librabries from our lectures, Matplotlib.pyplot library is most commonly used in Python in the field of machine learning according to https://www.geeksforgeeks.org/plotting-graph-for-iris-dataset-using-seaborn-and-matplotlib/.
 Matploblib also has the benefit that it can provide graphs in both 2D and 3D.
 I have used this previously in our weekly tasks.
 I also imported numpy and pandas